chetanpalSra/Advanced-Authentication-MERN/README.md

 *   **Password Hashing:** Passwords are securely hashed using bcrypt before being stored in the database.
 *   **Protected Routes:**  Certain routes are protected and require authentication to access.
 *   **Role-based Authorization (Optional):**  The project can be extended to implement role-based access control.
-*   **State Management:**  Uses Context API or Redux for efficient state management on the frontend.
+*   **State Management:**  Uses zustand for efficient state management on the frontend.

 ## Tech Stack